Merge PDF

 How PDF Merging Actually Works

 Think of a PDF like a zip file for documents, it contains pages, fonts, images, and metadata all bundled together.
 Merging doesn't just glue files end-to-end.
-The tool reads the internal structure of each PDF, rebuilds the page tree, deduplicates shared fonts, and creates a single unified document with one continuous page sequence.
+The tool reads the internal structure of each PDF, copies the page tree from each source, and assembles them into a single unified document with one continuous page sequence.

 This tool uses pdf-lib, an open-source library that manipulates PDF structures directly in your browser.
 Selectable text stays selectable.
 Hyperlinks still work.
-Form fields, annotations, and bookmarks come along for the ride.
+Page-level annotations (comments, highlights) are carried over.
 It's a proper structural merge, not a collection of page screenshots stitched together.

 One thing to understand: merging preserves content but doesn't automatically fix inconsistencies.
 If file #1 uses A4 paper and file #2 uses US Letter, both page sizes coexist in the merged document.
 That's usually fine, PDF viewers handle mixed sizes gracefully, but if you're printing, you may want to standardise sizes first.